CurveDocs/curve-docs/docs/router/CurveRegistryExchange.md

     !!!guard "Guarded Method"
         This function is only callable by the `admin` of the `AddressProvider` contract.

     Function to transfer an ERC20 or ETH balance held by this contract.
-When calling this function, the entire balance is transfered to the `admin` of the `AddressProvider`.
+When calling this function, the entire balance is transferred to the `admin` of the `AddressProvider`.
 This method can be used when tokens are mistakenly sent to the contract.
 Other than that, the contract does not hold any user assets.

     Returns: True (`bool`).